yiliu1998/ChiPS/README.md

-# ChiPS
+# Chips
-`ChiPS` is an R package that implements the estimation of general causal estimands in observational study using propensity score weighting estimators.
+`Chips` is an R package that implements the estimation of general causal estimands in observational study using propensity score weighting estimators.
 We employ two ways for the causal effect estimations:

 - Estimate the propensity scores using some posited models (we allow traditional models such as a logistic regression or nonparametric models through the SuperLearner) and plug it in to the